Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

 - lock ownership matters more than throughput metrics

-- the service stops making forward progress
+- the service stops making real forward progress

 A practical incident order

-- identify the first visible bottleneck
+- Write down the first bottleneck that became obvious.

-- decide whether the system is crashing, stalling, or saturating
+- Decide whether the system is crashing, stalling, or saturating.

-- separate memory-area pressure from backlog pressure
+- Separate memory-area pressure from backlog pressure.

-- separate hot-CPU contention from blocked-progress deadlock
+- Separate hot-thread contention from blocked-progress deadlock.

-This reduces the chance of tuning the wrong layer first.
+That order usually reduces the chance of tuning the wrong layer first.

 FAQ